If your recipe calls for an alcoholic beverage, what can you use instead?

 Brandy | brandy extract |

-Chambord | raspberry juice, syrup or extract |
+Chambord | raspberry juice, syrup, or extract |

-Cherry Liqueur | syrup form a can or jar of cherries |
+Cherry Liqueur | syrup from a can or jar of cherries |

-Cherry Brandy | same as Cherry Liqueur |
+Cherry Brandy | is the same as Cherry Liqueur |

 Cognac | juice from peaches, apricots, or pears |